walmartlabs/concord-website/docs/plugins/ansible.md

 A `.*` pattern can be used when there is no repositories configured or you want to use a single key for any repository.

-In `.concord.yml` files, the keys can be configured in a similar way:
+In the Concord file, the keys can be configured in a similar way:
 ```yaml
 variables:
   ansible: